HomeTaxesTax relief

 Tax relief explained

-Find out about the different types of tax reliefs in Ireland and how to claim them
+Find out about the different types of tax relief in Ireland and how to claim them

-Tax relief can benefit Irish taxpayers as it reduces the part of your income you pay tax on and could allow you to claim back tax you’ve already paid to the government, potentially providing you with a lump sum.
+Tax relief can benefit Irish taxpayers by reducing the part of your income you pay tax on.
+It could also allow you to claim back tax you’ve already paid to the government, potentially providing you with a lump sum.
 On this page, you’ll learn everything you need to know about Irish tax relief, how it works, what you can claim tax relief on, and how you claim it.

 Key takeaways